 What kind of work do I do?

 It depends!
 You should read the host’s profile and communicate with them to assess what kind of help they need and if you have the skills to offer.
-Common work includes gardening, general household tasks, building/renovating, painting, caring for children, etc. We’ve done unique work such as:
+Common work includes gardening, general household tasks, building/renovating, painting, caring for children, etc. We’ve done all of those in addition to the following:

 - Help with floral arrangements and setting up weddings